MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/index.md

 - [Get started with WinUI 3 for desktop apps](get-started-winui3-for-desktop.md)
 - [Get started with WinUI 3 for UWP apps](get-started-winui3-for-uwp.md)

-Aside from the [limitations and known issues](#preview-3-limitations-and-known-issues), building an app using the WinUI projects is  similar to building a UWP app with XAML and WinUI 2.x.
+Aside from the [limitations and known issues](#limitations-and-known-issues), building an app using the WinUI projects is  similar to building a UWP app with XAML and WinUI 2.x.
 Therefore, most of the [guidance documentation](/windows/uwp/design/) for UWP apps and the **Windows.UI** WinRT namespaces in the Windows SDK is applicable.

-With this release, we've also added [WinUI 3 API reference documentation](/windows/winui/api/) for all WinRT APIs ported to WinUI 3.
+API reference documentation for this release is coming soon.
+The link will be provided here when it is available.
+In the meantime, feel free to look at the [WinUI 3 API reference documentation for Preview 3](/windows/winui/api/).

-If you created a project using WinUI 3 Preview 2, you can upgrade your project to use Preview 3.
+If you created a project using WinUI 3 Preview 3, you can upgrade your project to use Preview 4.
 See the [WinUI GitHub repository](https://aka.ms/winui3/upgrade-instructions) for detailed instructions.

 ### Project templates for WinUI 3